amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/README.md

-### RNASeq tutorial for gene differential expression analysis and Functional enrichment analysis
+### RNASeq tutorial for gene differential expression analysis and Functional enrichment analysis.

 This tutorial was created for educational purposes.